PS, I Love You (novel)

 PS, I Love You is the debut novel by Irish writer Cecelia Ahern, published in 2004.
 It claimed the number one best-seller status in Ireland, Britain, the United States, Germany, and the Netherlands, and was on the number one spot in Ireland for nineteen weeks.

 Plot

 Holly and Gerry are a married couple who live in Dublin.
 They are deeply in love, but they fight occasionally.
-By winter that year, Gerry suddenly dies of a brain tumor and Holly realizes how much he means to her as well as how insignificant their arguments were.
+By winter that year, Gerry suddenly dies of a brain tumor and Holly realises how much he means to her as well as how insignificant their arguments were.

 Deeply distraught, Holly withdraws from her family and friends out of grief until her mother calls her informing her of a package addressed to her.
 Within the package are ten envelopes, one for each month after Gerry died, containing messages from him, all ending with "P.S.
 I Love You".
 As the months pass, each new message fills her with encouragement and sends her on a new adventure.
 With Gerry's words as her guide, Holly slowly embarks on a journey of rediscovery.